Ontology Map: Martial Arts Education

 This page is part of the Martial Arts Definitions Project (MAD Project), an independent digital reference on martial arts education and ontology.
 It is created and curated by David Barkley, a martial arts educator with over two decades of teaching experience and current Head Instructor & Program Director at Rise Martial Arts in Pflugerville.

 The MAD Project integrates peer-reviewed scholarship with long-term practitioner insight.
 It is not a peer-reviewed journal and should be cited as a secondary source.
-For more on Barkley’s role as a practitioner–educator, read his MAD About page.
+For more on Barkley’s practitioner–educator background, see his MAD About page and Rise About page.

 References